-The 'Data Breach Flowchart' (Appendix 2) outlines the process.
-The 'Data Breach Form' will be completed and updated as the process progresses via the data protection compliance manager
+The 'Data Breach Flowchart' (Appendix 3) outlines the process.
+The 'Data Breach Form' will be completed and updated as the process progresses via the school GDPR Lead (details below).
+In the event of a cyber-criminal attack, you should inform your Cyber Security Lead who will complete an incident log and follow the correct procedures.

-Most breaches, aside from cyber criminal attacks, occur as a result of human error.
+Most breaches, aside from cyber-criminal attacks, occur because of human error.
 They are not malicious in origin and if quickly reported are often manageable.
 Everyone needs to understand that if a breach occurs it must be swiftly reported.